Duchy of Racha: History

 Over time, these new masters of Racha – henceforth known as the Eristavi of Racha – significantly expanded their possessions, confiscating estates of other noble families and even those belonging to the crown.
 They were embroiled in incessant feudal wars that plagued Georgia at that time, frequently changing their side as they sought to achieve more autonomy from the kings of Imereti.
 The powerful duke Rostom (r.
 1750–1769) was able to maintain Racha virtually independent, eventually to be defeated and removed from office by King Solomon I of Imereti, who turned Racha into a royal domain.
 His successor David II restored the duchy to Rostom's grandson and his own sisterly nephew Anton in 1784.
-The rival noble clans, especially Tsulukidze and Tsereteli, attempted to counter the move by invoking a force of Ottoman and Dagestan mercenaries, only to be routed by the royal army in 1786.
-This restoration proved to be short-lived and the next Imeretian king Solomon II finally annexed the duchy in 1789.
+The rival noble clans, especially Tsulukidze and Tsereteli, attempted to counter the move by enrolling a force of Ottoman and Dagestan mercenaries, only to be routed by the royal army in 1786.
+This restoration proved to be short-lived and the next Imeretian king, Solomon II, finally annexed the duchy in 1789.